Benawi/Blog-App/README.md

 - [Ruby](https://www.ruby-lang.org/en/) installed and running.
 To get more information, read the [installation instructions](https://github.com/microverseinc/curriculum-ruby/blob/main/simple-ruby/articles/ruby_installation_instructions.md).
 - You should be able to use [IRB](https://en.wikipedia.org/wiki/Ruby_(programming_language)#Features).
-- First of all make sure you have both `Ruby` & `Rails` installed in your machine (else You can install `Rails` just with this simple command  ```gem install rails```)
+- First of all, make sure you have both `Ruby` & `Rails` installed on your machine (else You can install `Rails` just with this simple command  ```gem install rails```)
 ### Setup